 5. Never borrow as much as someone will give you.

 Take home mortgages: While the front-end and back-end ratios have definitely tightened, a mortgage broker will almost always lend you more than you can really afford.

 As with many things in life, just because you can doesn't mean you should.

-6. Only make investments you can explain to a 10-year-old.
+6. Make investments only when you can explain them to a 10-year-old.

 (And, no, "Bitcoin is the next big thing!" doesn't count.)

 As Warren Buffett says, "The business schools reward difficult complex behavior more than simple behavior, but simple behavior is more effective."

 That's also true where analyzing investments is concerned.
 As with a unique selling proposition (USP), if you can't explain in one or two sentences why you want to make a certain investment, don't make it.

 7. Spend money on things and you're left with things, not money.

 And not only does the value immediately start to depreciate, so does the initial "joy" of the purchase.
 That cool new jacket I just had to have?